Body and Soul (1925 film): Production

 Paul Robeson made his film debut at the age of 27 in Body and Soul, playing the dual role of Jenkins and Sylvester.
 As part of the agreement to star in the film, Robeson received a $100 per week salary plus three percent of the gross after the first $40,000 in receipts.

+Julia Theresa Russell (1898–2000) was the younger sister of Alice B. Russell, who was married to Oscar Micheaux.
+This is her sole known film appearance.

 Release

 The original version of Body and Soul was a nine-reel production.
 When the filmmaker applied for an exhibition license from the Motion Picture Commission of the State of New York, it was denied approval on the grounds it would "tend to incite to crime" and was "immoral" and "sacrilegious".
 Micheaux was forced to re-edit the film twice before the commission approved the film, which was reduced from nine to five reels.
 The surviving copy of Body and Soul is based on this edited version; Micheaux's director cut is considered a lost film.
 Body and Soul is one of three surviving silent films created by Micheaux, who is credited with making 26 silent productions.
-Body and Soul holds an 80% approval rating on aggregate film site Rotten Tomatoes.
+On aggregate film site Rotten Tomatoes, Body and Soul holds an 86% approval rating based on 7 reviews.

 Body and Soul was originally released to cinemas catering to an exclusive African-American audience, and for many years the film was unknown to white moviegoers.
 In 2000, Body and Soul was presented at the New York Film Festival with a new musical score composed by trombonist Wycliffe Gordon and performed live by the Lincoln Center Jazz Orchestra.

 Body and Soul was released on home video in 2016 by Kino Lorber as part of the five-disc Pioneers of African-American Cinema set.